MicrosoftDocs/entra-docs/docs/identity/users/licensing-groups-resolve-problems.md

 To assign this add-on license to a group, we must ensure that the group also contains the prerequisite service plan.
 For example, we might update an existing group that already contains the full Office 365 E3 product, and then add the add-on product to it.

-It is also possible to create a standalone group that contains only the minimum required products to make the add-on work.
-It can the be used to license only selected users for the add-on product.
+It's also possible to create a standalone group that contains only the minimum required products to make the add-on work.
+It can be used to license only selected users for the add-on product.
 Based on the previous example, you would assign the following products to the same group:

 - Office 365 Enterprise E3 with only the Exchange Online (Plan 2) service plan enabled
 - Microsoft Workplace Analytics